VaradHere/PBot_Assignment-Submission/PBot_Assignment-main/README.md

 | **Demo Mode** | `use_demo_orders:=true` | Auto-execute orders from `waypoints.yaml` |
 | **Interactive** | `use_demo_orders:=false` | Wait for manual order submission |

+**### To Note:** I was exploring and trying to add, this feature i thought of using a Serivice based waypoint allocated by the user, who can just give the pick point and drop point through a service call or just interacting in the RViz so that By using InteractiveMarker, but this was just developed but not evaluated or testing, due to time bound, just a thought which i tried to implement.
 ---

 ## Usage